“A little consideration, a little thought for others, makes all the difference.” -Eeyore (Winnie the Pooh)

-We all want our children to be kind.
-In fact we find ourselves stunned and embarrassed when we witness them being anything but kind.
-But childhood is a series of growth lessons and learning to be kind is one such milestone.
+We all want our children to be kind, especially during difficult times.
+In fact, we find ourselves stunned and embarrassed when we witness them being anything but kind.
+But childhood is a series of growth lessons and for kids, learning kindness is one such milestone.

 In simple terms being kind is listening, feeling, and understanding others’ needs and trying to help meet those needs.